Primes and absolutely or non-absolutely irreducible elements in atomic domains: Introduction

-We will show that all eight scenarios occur in atomic domains.
-Some cases are trivial: Atomic domains without any irreducible elements, let alone absolutely irreducible or prime elements, are just fields.
+\begin{remark} Some cases are trivial: Atomic domains without any irreducible elements, let alone absolutely irreducible or prime elements, are just fields.
 (There are also non-atomic domains without irreducible elements, the so-called antimatter domains~\cite{anderson2007antimatter}.)

-Atomic domains with primes and no other irreducible elements are just UFDs (that are not fields), as mentioned.
-For the remaining six non-trivial combinations we now proceed to give examples.
+Atomic domains containing primes but no other irreducible elements are precisely those UFDs that are not fields, as mentioned. \end{remark}